indygreg/clitest-rs/README.md

 run executables and verify their behavior.

 The syntax of `.clitest` file leverages Markdown syntax conventions and many `.clitest` files can also be parsed / rendered as Markdown.
+But well-formed Markdown is not a hard requirement.
+(Leveraging Markdown as the file format has the added benefit that a project's Markdown based documentation *could* potentially also be executed as tests to ensure the documentation is accurate.)

 The most important part of the file format are *test cases*.
 These describe commands to execute and their expected behavior.